yonahcodes/CS50P/w7_regular_expressions/lecture7.md

     number = input("Number: ")

     # Use the re.search() function to check if input matches the pattern
-    # and store result in the match object
+    # and store result (match object) in the match variable
     match = re.search(pattern, number)

     if match: